developmentvk/node-api/README.md

-# Build API + Admin + Frontend Application with Node JS
+# Node JS Application
-A Node JS API + Admin + Frontend application build with node, mongodb, express
+A Node JS Application with API + Admin + Frontend modules build with ejs